owner! It's also a great refresher for seasoned ferret owners.

 You will also want to locate the nearest 24 hour emergency animal hospital that will treat ferrets.
 Ferrets often fall ill in the evening, late at night, or on weekends when your veterinarian's office is not open.
 Given how quickly ferrets can be affected by illness, you will want to get them to a veterinarian as quickly as possible, and it often cannot wait until your regular veterinarian is available.

-You can find listings for veterinarians at the following links:
+You can find listings for veterinarians at the following link:

 Ferret Universe Veterinarian Listing by State

 Make an appointment with an experienced ferret veterinarian for a routine checkup at least once a year.
 This is for the purpose of general preventive care, but also allows your veterinarian to familiarize himself with your ferret so he can more easily identify when your ferret is unhealthy.
 Annual exams should include weighing your pet; checking eyes, ears, and teeth; listening to the heart and lungs, and examining the ferret for any internal or external lumps or abnormalities.
 You should also discuss any questions regarding behavior, diet, parasite control, or other issues with your veterinarian at this time.

 As the ferret gets older (generally over 3 years of age), you will also want your veterinarian to run annual blood work, including a blood glucose test, to detect any health problems that can't be diagnosed by a physical examination alone.
 Ferrets over the age of three are at a higher risk of developing insulinoma and other diseases that you want your veterinarian to diagnose as early as possible.